freeCode-star/Arduino-as-PLC/ArduinoAsPLCForHarrow/README.md

 # Conclusion

 This Arduino-based PLC solution is a flexible, cost-effective approach to controlling relays for various applications.
 It provides an excellent learning experience for anyone interested in automation systems and microcontroller programming.

+Relay Control with Push Buttons:

+When HydraulicButton is pressed, Relay 1 is activated, and it turns off when the button is released.
+When ManualMotoronbutton is pressed, Motorrelay is activated, and it turns off when the button is released.
+Timed Relay Activation:

+When selector1 is pressed and released, Motorrelay turns on for 10 seconds, and BuzzerRelay turns on for 3 seconds.
+This cycle repeats each time the button is pressed.
+Timed Relay for Safety Feature:

+When selector2 is pressed and released, BuzzerRelay turns on for 3 seconds to ensure safe operation.